-Out of those 1.6 billion people, 3 million are businesses that pay for Google’s G Suite service.
+Gmail is one of the most popular email services out there.
+As of January 2020, Gmail ranks second in email client usage worldwide (measured out of almost 1 billion email opens).
+More than 3 million businesses pay for Google Workspace.
 Amongst those businesses are plenty of regulated industries that require secure email to be compliant.

-Three years ago, Google.com promised to add end-to-end Gmail encryption to their email platform.
-Sadly, they have yet to deliver on their promise.
+Years ago, Google promised to add end-to-end Gmail encryption to its email platform.
+Sadly, they have yet to deliver on the promise.

 S/MIME (Secure/Multipurpose Internet Mail Extensions) supports encryption in transit and encrypts your outgoing emails if it can.